lopspower/HFRecyclerView/README.md

     }
     ```

-4. Finally, you must override `onBindViewHolder` method to manage your views as you like:
+4. You must override `onBindViewHolder` method to manage your views as you like:

     ```java
     public class ExampleAdapter extends HFRecyclerView<MyDataObject> {